TusharDahibhate/HW1-DevOps/README.md

 ### Accessing the instance:
 1. You can use the IP address to ssh into the instance that was just spawned.
+2. Access to the instance will depend upon the type of image that you are using.
+3. Depending on the AMI, the username will change.
+  a.
+For Amazon Linux 2 or the Amazon Linux AMI, the user name is ec2-user.
+  b.
+For a Centos AMI, the user name is centos.
+  c.
+For a Debian AMI, the user name is admin or root.
+  d.
+For a Fedora AMI, the user name is ec2-user or fedora.
+  e.
+For a RHEL AMI, the user name is ec2-user or root.
+  f.
+For a SUSE AMI, the user name is ec2-user or root.
+  g.
+For an Ubuntu AMI, the user name is ubuntu.

+Following is the example of accessing ubuntu instance
 ```bash
 $ ssh -i [location]/test_key.pem ubuntu@[IP address]
 ```